-Device ľd like to: I need to use: USB Filter the use of some types of USB devices based on their characteristics, e.g., class, vendor, serial number, etc. Example: Allow only wireless USB mice issued by the organization, or prohibit the connection of any USB key.
+Device l'd like to: I need to use: USB Filter the use of some types of USB devices based on their characteristics, e.g., class, vendor, serial number, etc. Example: Allow only wireless USB mice issued by the organization, or prohibit the connection of any USB key.
 The access control rules for USB devices in the Policies menu, Devices > USB rules.
-Block access to any unknown device that has never been monitored by a The configuration of agent groups in Agents &gt; Configuration &gt; Trusted devices. decontamination station.
-The control rules for storing data on USB devices in the Policies menu, Devices &gt; USB storage rules. • The control panel for trusted USB devices in the Devices menu.
+Block access to any unknown device that has never been monitored by a decontamination station.
+The configuration of agent groups in Agents Configuration > Trusted devices.
+The control rules for storing data on USB devices in the Policies menu, Devices > USB storage rules.
+The control panel for trusted USB devices in the Devices menu.
 Filter access to data on a USB mass storage device.
 Example : Allow access only to office files.
-The access control rules for files in the Policies menu, ACL resources &gt; File rules.
-Select the Removable option in the identifier's volume type. - or - The control rules for storing data on USB devices in the Policies menu, Devices &gt; USB storage rules.
+The access control rules for files in the Policies menu, ACL resources > File rules.
+Select the Removable option in the identifier's volume type. - or - The control rules for storing data on USB devices in the Policies menu, Devices > USB storage rules.
 Filter the execution of an application from a removable mass storage device.
-Example : Allow only a specific software program from the IT department to run. • The application identifiers in the Policies menu, Identifiers &gt; Application identifiers rules.
-Select the Removable option in the volume type. - or - The control rules for storing data on USB devices in the Policies menu, Devices &gt; USB storage rules.
+Example : Allow only a specific software program from the IT department to run.
+The application identifiers in the Policies menu, Identifiers > Application identifiers rules.
+Select the Removable option in the volume type. - or - The control rules for storing data on USB devices in the Policies menu, Devices > USB storage rules.
 Bluetooth Filter the use of some types of Bluetooth devices based on their class.
 Example: Allow only Bluetooth headsets issued by the organization.
 The access control rules for Bluetooth devices in the Policies menu, Devices > Bluetooth rules.
 CD/DVD Filter the use of CDs and DVDs.
-The access control rules for general devices in Floppy disk Filter the use of floppy disks. the Policies menu, Devices &gt; General rules.
+The access control rules for general devices in the Policies menu, Devices > General rules.
+Floppy disk Filter the use of floppy disks.
 Serial port Filter the use of devices on serial ports.